Dadido3/D3surveyor/README.md

 Here are the basic steps of how to achieve good (or any) results:

-1. Create a new camera object and set its `Angle of view` to match coarsely the long side angle of view of your images you gonna take.
+1. Create a new camera object and set its `Horizontal angle of view` to match coarsely the long side angle of view of your images you gonna take.
-2. Lock the `Angle of view` parameter.
+2. Lock the `Horizontal angle of view` parameter.
 3. Add new photos to the camera object.
    Either import previously taken images, or directly capture new ones on your phone.
    The images should contain as many points of interest as possible, and they should be taken from different positions and perspectives.